Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Use Cases

 \section{Use Cases}

-Although \ac{NTN} standardization is underway by 3GPP in Rel.
-16 in TR~38.821, the use cases extend well beyond densely deployed mega-constellations.
-This section focuses on RIS use cases in high altitude systems and space networks.
+Although \ac{NTN} standardization is underway by 3GPP in Rel.~16 in TR~38.821, the use cases extend well beyond densely deployed mega-constellations.
+This section focuses on RIS use cases in high-altitude systems and space networks.

-\paragraph{\ac{RIS}-assisted \ac{HAPS}} Here, we consider scenarios involving RISs on HAPS systems.
+\paragraph{\ac{RIS}-assisted \ac{HAPS}} Here, we consider scenarios involving RIS on HAPS systems.
 Ultra-dense deployment of \ac{HAPS} systems can enhance ground coverage and eliminate coverage gaps~\cite{kurt2020vision}.
 Furthermore, it is possible to provide seamless connectivity by handling the handoffs of \ac{LEO} satellites.
-By making use of the large surfaces of a \ac{HAPS} for the placement of \acp{RIS}, both coverage and energy efficiency can be improved.
+By making use of the large surfaces of a \ac{HAPS} for the placement of \ac{RIS}, both coverage and energy efficiency can be improved.
 In addition to serving rural areas, HAPS systems can also increase the overall throughput of the entire network.
-In addition, as the payload weight and the amount of energy consumed by the communication payload decrease with the use of \acp{RIS}, the average flight duration of a \ac{HAPS} is expected to increase.
+In addition, as the payload weight and the amount of energy consumed by the communication payload decrease with the use of \ac{RIS}, the average flight duration of a \ac{HAPS} is expected to increase.

-By enabling \ac{RIS}-assisted \ac{HAPS}-satellite integrated networks, a multi-\ac{RIS} scheme~\cite{yildirim2020modeling} can be used to increase the error performance and achievable data rate.
-Furthermore, the prediction that dense \ac{LEO} satellite deployments will be an important enabler of next generation communication systems increases interest in investing in space technology.
-The use of \acp{RIS} in \ac{LEO} satellite networks shows that both error performance and achievable data rates can be significantly improved~\cite{tekbiyik2020reconfigurable}.
-Since it is expected that \ac{HAPS} systems will bridge the space and terrestrial networks, outfitting them with \acp{RIS} introduces a significant performance advantage.
+By enabling \ac{RIS}-assisted \ac{HAPS}-satellite integrated networks, a multi-\ac{RIS} scheme can be used to increase the error performance and achievable data rate.
+Furthermore, the prediction that dense \ac{LEO} satellite deployments will be an important enabler of next-generation communication systems increases interest in investing in space technology.
+The use of \ac{RIS} in \ac{LEO} satellite networks shows that both error performance and achievable data rates can be significantly improved~\cite{tekbiyik2020reconfigurable}.
+Since it is expected that \ac{HAPS} systems will bridge the space and terrestrial networks, outfitting them with \ac{RIS} introduces a significant performance advantage.

-\paragraph{Integration with \acp{DSN} towards Human Settlement in Space}
+\paragraph{Integration with \ac{DSN} towards Human Settlement in Space}